Qualified Water Efficient Landscaper (QWEL)

 Healthy Landscapes - Less Water

 But does your gardener or landscaper know how much water your plants need to be healthy?
 Do they know how to apply and schedule the water effectively to minimize waste and your cost?
 If they maintain your irrigation system, do they know how to quickly diagnose problems and fix them to keep the system running as efficiently as possible?
-Knowing the answers to these questions should be the basic qualifications you demand from anyone maintaining your landscape.
+Knowing the answers to these questions should be the basic qualifications you demand from your landscaper.

 If you already have a reliable gardener or landscaper, but you're concerned about high irrigation water use, talk to them about it.
 Tell them that you want them to take part in the local QWEL education program.
 If it's a larger company with many employees, talk to the owner and ask that front line employees get the training you want them to have.
 Upcoming classes are available in both Spanish and English.
 Here's a straightforward training request slip that you can give them with their next payment.